ritzare/botuber/README.md

 # botuber
-Collaborative tongue-in-cheek project for a interactive bot that uses the discord api.
+Collaborative tongue-in-cheek project for a interactive bot that runs on the discord api.